 - Phone number and address for the nearest 24-hour veterinary clinic

-After spaying surgery, dogs will require rest and lots of it!
-In addition, many get aggressive after surgery due to the pain and unusual physical sensations that can result from the anesthesia.
-Therefore, we'll need to isolate the dog from other pets and children.
+After surgery, dogs will require rest—and lots of it!
+In addition, many get aggressive due to the pain and unusual physical sensations that can result from the anesthesia.
+Therefore, we'll need to isolate the dog from children and other pets.

-A bathroom typically works well as the tile floor also allows for easy clean-up if the dog vomits during recovery.
+A bathroom typically works well, and a tile floor also allows for easy clean-up if the dog vomits (which is common after surgery).